StephenCleary/iterjs/api.md

 <a name="iter+repeat"></a>
 ### iter.repeat([count]) ⇒ <code>[iter_type](#iter_type)</code>
 Repeats the values in this iter the specified number of times.
+Note that this iter is evaluated multiple times.

 **Kind**: instance method of <code>[iter](#iter)</code>